sushmakamuju/web-devlopment-projects/capstoneProjects/Book Notes/README.md

 # 📚 Book Notes Application

-A full-stack "Node.js and Express-based Book Notes application" that allows users to store, manage, and view notes for books they read.
+A full-stack "Node.js, Express, and PostgreSQL–based Book Notes application" that allows users to create, view, edit, delete, and organize book notes.
-The project demonstrates CRUD operations, backend routing, database integration, and server-side rendering using EJS.
+The project focuses on CRUD operations, database integration, and server-side rendering using EJS.

 ---

 ## 📌 Project Overview

-The "Book Notes Application" helps users maintain structured notes for the books they read.
+The Book Notes Application helps users keep track of books they have read along with personal notes and ratings.
-Users can add book details, write personal notes, update or delete them, and view all saved notes in an organized manner.

 The application:

-1. Accepts book-related input from the user
-2. Stores and retrieves data from a database
+1. Stores book details in a PostgreSQL database
-3. Processes data on the backend
-4. Dynamically renders book notes on the UI
+2. Displays all saved books on the home page
+3. Allows sorting books by rating, recency, or alphabetical order
+4. Provides full details of a selected book
+5. Supports creating, editing, and deleting book notes

 ---

-## ✨ Features
+## ✨ Features (ONLY what your code does)

-* 📖 Add book details (title, author, genre, etc.)
+* 📖 Add a new book with details:

-* 📝 Write and save personal notes for each book
+  * Book name
+  * ISBN
+  * Author
+  * Rating
+  * Notes
+  * Trailer / reference link
-* ✏️ Edit existing book notes
+* 📝 Edit existing book details
-* 🗑️ Delete book notes
+* 🗑️ Delete a book note
-* 📚 View a list of all saved books
+* 📚 View all books on the home page
-* 🕒 Track reading dates or timestamps
+* ⭐ Sort books by rating (descending)
+* 🔤 Sort books alphabetically by book name
+* 🕒 View books by recency (default order)
+* 🔍 View complete details of a book on a separate page
+* 🖼️ Display book cover images using ISBN (Open Library Covers API)
-* 🖥️ Server-side rendered UI using EJS
+* 🖥️ Server-side rendering using EJS templates

 ---